turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 };
 ```

-## Adding and compiling a smart-contract
+## Adding and compiling a smart contract

 Hardhat looks for contracts to compile within the `contracts` directory.
 So let's go ahead and create this directory: